Home

 Swing is not just one dance, in this context it is used as a joint expression for jive, Lindy Hop (jitterbug) and Boogie Woogie.

 The first of these three dances we came in touch with was jive.
-We participated in a series of courses at Mälarsalen, ending in 1992.
+We participated in a series of classes at Mälarsalen, ending in 1992.

 We feel that rock'n roll music from the 50's at a high pace does the jive dance most justice - the fitness might be stretched.